supakeen/pungi/doc/koji.rst

 Koji storage.

 Pungi can download the packages over HTTP protocol, store them in a local cache, and consume them from there.
+To enable this behavior, set the :ref:`koji_cache <koji-settings>` option in the compose configuration.

 The local cache has similar structure to what is on the Koji volume.